prakhar1989/docker-curriculum/tutorial/src/index.md

 web_1 |  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)
 ```

 Head over to the IP to see your app live.
 That was amazing wasn't it?
-Just few lines of configuration and we have two Docker containers running successfully in unison.
+Just a few lines of configuration and we have two Docker containers running successfully in unison.
 Let's stop the services and re-run in detached mode.

 ```bash
 web_1 |  * Running on http://0.0.0.0:5000/ (Press CTRL+C to quit)